 Fox Cub Films was established in 2012 by producer, Savannah James-Bayly, with a passion for telling fresh, bold stories from new perspectives.

-The next project for production on their slate is Layla, the debut feature of writer-director and Screen Star of Tomorrow 2018 Amrou Al-Kadhi.
-Layla has been developed with Film4 and BFI, and Significant Productions (Sorry to Bother You, Passing, Dope) join as executive producers.
+Layla, the debut feature of writer-director and Screen Star of Tomorrow 2018 Amrou Al-Kadhi, is currently in post-production, staring rising names Bilal Hasna and Louis Greatorex .
+Layla was backed by Film4, BFI, and Significant Productions with WME Independent handling North America/global sales, and Luc Roeg’s Independent Entertainment on board as international sales agent.
 The film is a romance set in London’s queer community and represents a continuation of the themes explored in Amrou’s four short films with Fox Cub Films.
-Casting is currently underway with Shaheen Baig.

 Other projects in development include White Lies, the debut of Crystal bear winning filmmaker Toby Fell-Holden, in development with BFI and co-produced with Conspire Pictures; thriller Inheritance from writer Kefi Chadwick, as a co-production with The Bureau; and rom-com Jack from writer James Pearson, developed with SFTN.